 Lake Isleworth

-Lake Isleworth is about 10 acres in size.
+Lake Isleworth is a smaller lake that used to be known as Lake Palmer.
 The R.D.
 Keene Park boat ramp is found on this lake.
-The lily pads and cypress trees can be productive.
+The lily pads and cypress trees can be productive for largemouth bass and sunfish.